aaronbieber/octopress-blog/_drafts/macs-at-home-android-on-the-go.markdown

 and easy-to-use SDK par for the course.
-Nevertheless, it bears mentioning that since Android dropped their customized Eclipse environment in favor of an equally tweaked IntelliJ front-end, the Android development experience is a lot closer to the fit and finish of Apple's X Code Tools.
+Nevertheless, it bears mentioning that since Android dropped their customized Eclipse environment in favor of an equally tweaked IntelliJ front-end, the Android development experience is a lot closer to the fit and finish of Apple's XCode Tools.

 If you want to develop your own apps and tools, Android should be no less welcoming than iOS.